Virtual StudioReviewsRefer a FriendThe Castlery ClubContact Us

 1. Wood

 Wood is often the go-to material for outdoor lounge furniture.
-It’s durable and beautiful making it the natural choice for many homeowners.
+It’s durable and beautiful, making it the natural choice for many homeowners.

 Whether you choose hardwood or softwood, all outdoor wooden furniture will need care in the form of oiling, painting, or varnishing to maintain its natural resistance.